mawic/multimodal-abusive-language-detection/readme.md

 * **dataset parser** for each dataset used to generate the training data, validation data and test data for the

+# Data

+Due to Twitter's policy, we are not able to share the enriched datasets that contain the social network data in this repository.
+Feel free to contact us to get the data for Waseem and for Davidson dataset.
+To get Wich's dataset, contact the authors directly.

+* Waseem, Z., & Hovy, D. (2016, June).
+Hateful symbols or hateful people? predictive features for hate speech detection on twitter.
+In Proceedings of the NAACL student research workshop (pp. 88-93).

+* Davidson, T., Warmsley, D., Macy, M., & Weber, I. (2017, May).
+Automated hate speech detection and the problem of offensive language.
+In Proceedings of the International AAAI Conference on Web and Social Media (Vol. 11, No. 1).

+* Wich, M., Breitinger, M., Strathern, W., Naimarevic, M., Groh, G., & Pfeffer, J. (2021).
+Are your Friends also Haters?
+Identification of Hater Networks on Social Media: Data Paper.
+In Companion Proceedings of the Web Conference 2021 (WWW'21 Companion)).

 # Model Flow